periode/webthesis/web/README.md

 - [x] added location to anchors, so that one can jump between pages
 - [x] render single chapters
 - [x] overlap of right col full width
+- [x] make left column for footnotes (behave the same as citations)
 - [x] citation (parse bib.json to find the proper ones)
   - [x] have a `citationItem` component which renders the long one
   - [x] have a message passing from a nested child short footnote or citation, caught by the node, and generating the approriate element with unique ID
   - [x] the right side of the row (the citation+footnote, is flex col, with overflow scrolling
 - [x] dark mode
+  - [x] use the system default when using dark theme
 - [x] autodeploy on push? makefile
 - [x] render URL
 - [x] assign icons for references